microsoft/vscode-docs/docs/languages/python.md

 ## Environments

 The Python extension automatically detects Python interpreters that are installed in standard locations.
 It also detects conda environments as well as virtual environments in the workspace folder.
-See [Environments](/docs/python/environments.md).
+See [Configuring Python environments](/docs/python/environments.md).

 The current environment is shown on the left side of the Visual Studio Code status bar: